The Prophecy of the Unbroken Bones

 āSince it was the day of Preparation, and so that the bodies would not remain on the cross on the Sabbath (for that Sabbath was a high day), the Jews asked Pilate that their legs might be broken and that they might be taken away.
 So the soldiers came and broke the legs of the first, and of the other who had been crucified with him.
 But when they came to Jesus and saw that he was already dead, they did not break his legs.ā

 What seems like a small detail is actually profound: the Romans, unknowingly, preserved the very sign of Jesus as the perfect Lamb.
-His bones remained unbroken, in complete fulfillment of Psalm 34:2020 He keeps all his bones; not one of them is broken.
-(ESV):
+His bones remained unbroken, in fulfillment of Exodus 12:4646 It shall be eaten in one house; you shall not take any of the flesh outside the house, and you shall not break any of its bones., Numbers 9:1212 They shall leave none of it until the morning, nor break any of its bones; according to all the statute for the Passover they shall keep it., and Psalm 34:2020 He keeps all his bones; not one of them is broken.:

 š”ļø The Spear in His Side: Proof of Death and Prophetic Fulfillment